 A key component to Health in Action are school gardens, which are used as teaching tools as well as sources of fresh produce for school meals—and the community, in many cases.
 INMED South Africa and its partners supply the materials for the gardens as well as training for school food handlers, teachers, administrators and community members.

-INMED has pioneered the use of school- and community-based aquaponics in South Africa to improve the nutrition, health and food security in disadvantaged communities for 10 years.
+For over a decade, we have pioneered the use of school- and community-based aquaponics in South Africa to improve the nutrition, health and food security in disadvantaged communities.

-Through our Health in Action progamme, we have established two community Aquaponics Centres to provide a reliable supply of fresh food to schools and families in low-resource neighbourhoods.
-Our Aquaponics Centre in Soweto is located next to the Elias Motswaledi health clinic, where we share our harvests with individuals in need and provide regular workshops on nutrition, low-fat cooking and healthy lifestyles.
+Through the Health in Action Programme we have we have established two community Aquaponics Centres to provide a reliable supply of fresh food to schools and families in low-resource neighbourhoods.

-INMED dieticians perform regular cooking demonstrations and health education segments on local television and at free community workshops, in addition to training school food preparers in collaboration with the Departments of Health and Education.
-Click here to view INMED South Africa on TV.
+INMED dieticians perform regular cooking demonstrations and health education segments on local television and at free community workshops, in addition to training school food preparers in collaboration with the Department of Health and Education.